micahcochran/scrape-schema-recipe/README.md

 ## Other Similar Python Libraries

 * [recipe_scrapers](https://github.com/hhursev/recipe-scrapers) - library scrapes
-recipes by using the HTML tags using BeautifulSoup.
-It has drivers for each and every supported website.
-This is a great fallback for when schema-recipe-scraper will not scrape a site.
+recipes by using extruct to scrape the schema.org/Recipe  format or HTML tags with BeautifulSoup.
+The library has drivers that support many different websites that further parse the information.
+This is a solid alternative to schema-recipe-scraper that is focused on a different kind of simplicity.